 Notwithstanding the DUT pass requirements (G14 and G15), and those detailed as follows, students are encouraged to apply themselves to their learning, and strive for the best academic results possible in order to adequately prepare themselves for their future careers, and to maximize possible employment opportunities.
+In line with SADTC requirements, students must complete their National Diploma qualification within five years.

 - 4.3.3.1.
-A student Dental Technician shall not be permitted to continue with Dental Technology II, III or IV or Dental Material Science II, III or IV or Applied Dental Technology II and III unless the student has passed the preceding level.
+A student Dental Technician shall not be permitted to continue with Dental Technology Theory II and III; Dental Material Science II and III; and Applied Dental Technology II and III unless the student has passed the preceding level.
 (Consistent with Dental Technicians Act, 1979.
 Reg 21(2)) - 4.3.3.2.
 Tooth Morphology is a prerequisite for Applied Dental Technology II. - 4.3.3.3.
-Oral Anatomy is a prerequisite for Applied Dental Technology III. - 4.3.3.4.
+Oral Anatomy is a prerequisite for Applied Dental Technology III.

+4.3.3.4.
 Continuous Evaluation Subject Rules

-Please refer to 4.1 Learning Programme Structure to identify the subjects/ modules which are evaluated by Continuous Assessment.
+Please refer to 4.1 Learning Programme Structure to identify the subjects/ modules, which are evaluated by Continuous Assessment.
 Examinations will not be written in these subjects / modules.
 All modules will need to be passed in the same academic year.
-See "Subject Contents" for further information as well as your specific Study Guides, which contain specific rules for each subject.
-Students may not be allowed resubmissions for continuous assessment tasks unless a forty percent (40%) sub minimum mark is achieved for their first submission.
+See "Subject Content" for further information as well as specific Study Guides, which contain specific rules for each subject.

 Any numbers of tasks may form the class work marks.
-This is solely dependent on the lecturer in charge of the different sections.
+This is solely dependent on the discipline-specific lecturer in charge of the different sections.
 Formal tests will be held during the year.
-These will be held as and when necessary
+These will be held as and when necessary.

 Students failing formative class work and assessments are encouraged to repeat exercises to improve their performance.
-Summative classwork and assessments will be exempt from a re-submission.
+Summative classwork and assessments are exempt from a re-submission.